SagiriChen2002/CSC-324/README.md

 - **US_geographic_dataset**: Provides geographical coordinates for each state in US.

 ## Data Collection
-- The dataset is an aggregation of various datasets, providing different perspectives and insights into COVID-19 and education level.
+- The dataset is an combination of various datasets, providing insights into COVID-19 and education level accross US.
-- It includes symbolic data (city names and states) and numeric data (COVID and education metrics).
+- It includes symbolic data (city names and states) and numeric data (COVID and education condition).
+- The data is collected from Kaggle, New York Times, CDC and U. C. Bureau [1-4].

 ## Users of This Project
 This interactive App is designed for: